monodot/knowledge-base/_articles/dotnet.md

 ## OpenTelemetry

+### Instrumenting the Confluent Kafka client

+You can instrument the Confluent Kafka client using the upstream

+To enhance an application to add Confluent Kafka instrumentation, we use the `OpenTelemetry.Instrumentation.ConfluentKafka` package.
+See here for more info: https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/OpenTelemetry.Instrumentation.ConfluentKafka/README.md

+For a complete example, see: https://github.com/monodot/grafana-playground/tree/main/dotnet-kafka-otel

+1. Add the package:

+    ```sh
+    dotnet package add OpenTelemetry.Instrumentation.ConfluentKafka --prerelease
+    ```

+1. Update the bootstrapping code:

+    ```csharp
+    // Create an instrumented consumer - this needs to be done before bootstrapping the OTel tracer provider
+    var instrumentedConsumerBuilder = new InstrumentedConsumerBuilder<string, string>(config);

+    using var tracerProvider = Sdk.CreateTracerProviderBuilder()
+        .UseGrafana()
+        .AddKafkaConsumerInstrumentation(instrumentedConsumerBuilder)
+        .Build();
+    ```

+1. Use the instrumented consumer:

+    ```csharp
+    using (var consumer = instrumentedConsumerBuilder.Build()) { ... }
+    ```

 ### Custom span attributes example

 Here's an example of adding custom span attributes, either as constant values, or derived from an incoming HTTP header: